Seahawks tap Macklemore, Ayron Jones to play home opener at Lumen Field

 A bona fide Seattle sports fanatic (and co-owner of the Sounders), Mack has regularly rocked local stadiums, and amid a breakout year, Jones has joined him on the game day circuit this summer, performing at a Mariners game in June.

 The blues-fusing rocker has a headline show of his own this Friday at Neumos.
-The club gig will be the singer-guitarist’s first hometown show since the release of his “Child of the State” album, which yielded a pair of rock radio hits, including the chart-topping “Mercy.”
+The club gig will be the singer-guitarist’s first proper hometown show since the release of his album “Child of the State,” which yielded a pair of rock radio hits, including the chart-topping “Mercy.”

 After working on his golf game and launching a clothing line this year, Macklemore will return to play the Washington State Fair grandstand on Sept.
 24.